 Or you may consider ending your pregnancy (having a termination).

-Before you decide to have CVS, the risks and possible complications will be discussed with you.
+Before you decide to have CVS, the possible complications will be discussed with you.

-One of the main risks associated with CVS is miscarriage, the loss of the pregnancy in the first 23 weeks.
+CVS can cause miscarriage, the loss of the pregnancy in the first 23 weeks.

 What are the alternatives?